Endorois case: Preliminary questions

+Rights to religion and culture

 After ruling that the Endorois were an indigenous people, the ACHPR ruled that their cultural practices qualified as a religion.
 Its definition of the right to religion was based on the African Charter as well as General Comment 22 of the United Nations Human Rights Council, which states that the concept is "to be broadly construed".
 The EWC alleged that the removal of the Endorois from Lake Bogoria had violated the rights to religion and culture as the lake was integral to the community's religion and its pastoralist culture.
-Kenya argued that the removal had occurred in accordance with laws, which made it acceptable under an exception listed in Article 8.
+Kenya argued that the removal had occurred in accordance with laws, which made it acceptable under an exception listed in Article 8 of the Charter.
 The commission denied this, as states are not allowed to invoke exceptions listed in the African Charter, and stated that Kenya did not have a reasonable legal justification to limit the right to religion.
 The commission noted that Article 17 requires states to provide for "the conservation, development and diffusion of culture" without mentioning exceptions.
 It said that the stated goal of creating a nature reserve did not necessitate the removal of the population.
 It ruled that the right to culture had been violated as Lake Bogoria was integral to Endorois culture, and they had lost access to sites associated with their beliefs while being relocated to semi-arid land cut them off from natural resources vital to their agricultural practices.